Starlin Poetry Prize

 This prize offers a promising poet the freedom to pursue writing in the summer between their first and second years in the MFA program.

 First-year graduate students in the MFA Poetry Program in good standing and who will be returning for the following academic year are eligible to apply.

 - Cover Letter: explain how the prize will aid you in your writing

 - Manuscript: up to six (6) poems, typed using a 12-point standard font in black ink only on 8-1/2″ x 11″ white paper.

 Manuscripts will not be returned and those that do not meet these guidelines will be disqualified.

 Late Winter/early Spring term.
 Entries must be submitted to 108 Alder Building by noon of the deadline posted.

 Selection & Award

 This contest is judged by a committee of Creative Writing Program faculty poets chaired by the Program Director.
-Announced in Spring term, this award is distributed the following Summer term through Student Accounts.
-(Balances due may be subtracted from the award amount.)
+The recipient is announced in Spring term.